JoAnne Lorenzana

+Personal life

+Joanne's grandmother was the late pre war singer actress Naty Bernardo.

 Biography

-Lorenzana is a graduate of the University of the Philippines.
+Lorenzana is a graduate of the University of the Philippines Diliman.

 She was discovered by Filipino composer-singer-manager Nonong 'Dero' Pedero in 1984, who soon took the young singer under his management, employing her talent for commercial jingles.
 Prior to Lorenzana's formal foray into local Philippine entertainment, she front-acted for international acts held locally, such as Gloria Estefan and the Miami Sound Machine, Menudo (the former group of Ricky Martin) and the British jazz ensemble Shakatak.
 The following year, she was launched in a show billed as JoAnne: Her First Time to announce the entry of the pop artist into the music industry.

 Lorenzana represented the Philippines at the 5th Asean Song Festival held in Singapore in 1988 and the 1st ASIA Song Festival, held in Nagoya, Japan in 1989.
 She sang the nationalistic song "Bayan Ko" which she revived in 1987 for PLDT and won for her the 'Best Revival Recording' for the Awit Awards (the Philippines' version of the Grammys).

+Lorenzana's albums include "JoAnne Lorenzana" a self-titled album that launched the singer's recording career in 1987 with a first number 1 hit single as "I'll Never Let you Go".
+Said album churned additional hit singles.